COVID-19 SAFETY REQUIREMENTS FOR VOLUNTEERS & COMMUNITY PARTNERS

 To better protect the health and safety of volunteers, clients, and communities, Boston Cares advises organizations review and consider the following safety protocols before engaging volunteers.
 We are working with all partners to ensure appropriate measures are set up at each project for volunteer safety.

 - Consider the activities you will ask volunteers to perform in order to limit their exposure to others.
-Consider virtual volunteer opportunities and new approaches that involve less contact.

 - Have hand sanitizer easily available and accessible hand washing stations.